swiftyfinch/Rugby/docs/commands-help/plan.md

 ```sh
 > touch .rugby/plans.yml
 ```
-Then write to it your plans.
+Then add to it your plans.

 <br>